 Product managers provide the deep product expertise needed to lead the organization and make strategic product decisions.
-They often analyze market and competitive conditions and lays out a product vision that is differentiated and delivers unique value based on customer demands.
-The role of the product manager spans many activities from strategic to tactical and at its best provides cross-functional leadership —bridging gaps within the company between different functions, most notably between engineering-oriented teams, sales and marketing, and support.
+They often analyze market and competitive conditions, laying out a product vision that is differentiated and delivers unique value based on customer demands.
+The role spans many activities from strategic to tactical and provides important cross-functional leadership — most notably between engineering, marketing, sales, and support teams.

-The product manager is the person responsible for defining the ‘why’, ‘what,’ and ‘when’ of the product that the engineering team will build.
-They are the CEO of their product -- which means they lead cross-functional teams from a product's conception through to its launch.
+The product manager is the person responsible for defining the why, when, and what of the product that the engineering team builds.
+This means they lead cross-functional teams from a product's conception all the way through to its launch.

-Here are the core aspects of product leadership that all product managers should feel accountable for and work hard at:
+Here are the core aspects of product leadership that all product managers should feel accountable for:

-Every organization wants better ideas -- but it is tough to manage and prioritize them.
-Product managers own ideation -- the creative process of generating, developing, and curating new ideas.
-They collect, curate, and promote the most relevant ideas into features.
-They know which ideas should be promoted into features to push the product strategy forward — namely those that will achieve key objectives for the product line and business.
-They also ensure that key feedback and requests are seamlessly integrated into their product planning and development processes.
+Every organization wants better ideas — but it is tough to manage and prioritize them.
+Product managers own the creative process of generating, developing, and curating new ideas.
+They determine which ideas should be promoted into features to push the product strategy forward — namely those that will achieve key objectives for the product line and business.
+To this end, they also ensure that feedback and requests are seamlessly integrated into their product planning and development processes.
 Product managers then communicate the status of ideas back to the customers, partners, and internal team members who submitted them.

 Building great products is invigorating.
-And leading product is the best job in the world when you know how to do it right.
-Great products are built and adopted by customers when a group of committed, focused, and passionate team members play their positions to the best of their abilities.
-And this starts with a strong product manager who feels a deep sense of responsibility for their role and managing what is defined above.
+Successful products are built and adopted by customers when a group of committed, focused, and passionate team members play their positions to the best of their abilities.
+This starts with a strong product manager who feels a deep sense of responsibility for their role and managing what is defined above.

 When done right, product managers have the best job on Earth.